rulebricks/helm/README.md

-# Rulebricks Standalone Helm Chart
+# Rulebricks Enterprise Helm Chart

 This chart deploys Rulebricks and its dependencies (Supabase, Kafka, etc.) to a Kubernetes cluster.
 It is designed to be a self-contained "umbrella" chart that can be used to spin up a full stack, or configured to connect to existing external infrastructure.